 The student teams go through Preliminary Design Review and Critical Design Review during the fall.
-The final deliverable in December is a detailed design report with a draft acceptance test plan.
-We like for sponsors to attend the Requirements Review, PDR and CDR if possible.
+A detailed design report with a draft acceptance test plan is developed in December.
+We invite sponsors to attend the Requirements Review, PDR and CDR if possible.

-If the design is approved by the sponsor and UA-provided mentor, the team implements their design and tests the project during the spring, and delivers the final product to the sponsor in May after showing it on Design Day.
+If the design is approved by the sponsor and UA-provided mentor, the team implements their design and tests the project during the spring, and delivers the final product to the sponsor in May after showing it on Craig M. Berge Design Day.

 Finally, remember that this is a student project, and although the vast majority of our projects are successful fully or in large part, we are unable to guarantee that success.
-So please don’t give students a project that is on a critical path for your company.
+Please don’t give students a project that is on a critical path for your company.